shaunakpp/simulator/README.md

 ### Installing Project

-Now that you have correct ruby installed we need to install dependencies for this project and generate executables.
+We need to install dependencies for this project and generate executables.
 This can be done by following the below steps:

 * Run `gem install bundler`